PAMLA 2023 will be held in Portland, Oregon at the Hilton Portland Downtown between Wednesday evening, October 25 and Sunday, October 29, 2023.

 5.)
 When and where is the conference?

-The conference will be held in Portland, Oregon at the Hilton Portland Downtown between Thursday morning, October 26 and Sunday evening, October 29, 2023.
+The conference will be held in Portland, Oregon at the Hilton Portland Downtown between Wednesday evening, October 25 and Sunday afternoon, October 29, 2023.

 7.)
 If I’m not giving a paper or chairing a session at this year’s conference, do I still need to pay in order to attend?

 Also, current students and faculty of university sponsors who wish to attend the conference but who are not on the conference program (not presenting or chairing) may do so for free, given the generous donations from the University of Washington, Portland State University, the University of Portland, Reed College, and Willamette University.